-The exit COMPASS English exam can be scheduled by the student after midterm.
+The exit COMPASS English exam can be scheduled by the student after midterm whenever their instructor determines they are eligible.
 The SLA Steering Committee will send a list of eligible students and the number of students to the Testing Center (cc copy Director of Student Success).
 Students are responsible to schedule and take the test on their own before the end of formal classes during the semester of taking ENGL 0099.